 Remarkably, Meher Baba carried out the activities of the last forty-four years of his extraordinary life while observing complete silence.
 He communicated with those around him by means of an alphabet board and later through distinctive hand gestures.
 He emphasized that his silence was not a vow or an exercise but an aspect of his spiritual work, saying, “You have asked for and been given enough words; it is now time to live them.”

 Nonetheless, in clear, concise modern English he dictated a wide range of significant messages to his followers and to humanity, outlining the details of the unfoldment and perfection of consciousness and the path to God.
 His books, such as God Speaks and Discourses, are among the most comprehensive modern statements of spiritual principles available.
 Even so, Meher Baba insisted:

 I lay down no precepts.”

 Murshida Ivy Duce and Meher Baba in New York, 1956.

 In 1948, despite being in seclusion, Meher Baba invited Ivy Oneita Duce to visit his home in Meherazad, India.
-Ivy Duce had recently been appointed the murshida (spiritual guide) of the Sufi Order in America.
-Meher Baba confirmed her role as murshida and affirmed his spiritual responsibility for the American Sufi Order.
+Ivy Duce had recently been appointed the murshida (guide) of the Sufi Order in America.
+Meher Baba confirmed her role as the Teacher of this spiritual school and affirmed his own spiritual responsibility for the American Sufi Order.

 The detailed story of Meher Baba’s charter for Sufism Reoriented is told in a three-part series reprinted from Glow International magazine.
 It draws from all available archival documents, letters, journals, and records.
 It is available in pdf format for print or download.
 Open The Story of the Sufi Charter.pdf

-(Note: it is a 58 page file with many photos and may take a minute or two to download fully.)
+(Note: it is a 58 page file with many photos and may take a few minutes to download fully.)